Post-doc position (E13 TV-G-U)

 on the topic “Cysteine metabolic rewiring in vascular aging and regeneration”.

 The position is available from 01.02.2021 for a period of 2 years with the possibility of prolongation.
 The Post-doc will join a project funded by the German Research Foundation (Emmy Noether Programme), which deals with the consequences of the post-translational modification S-sulfhydration in vascular ageing and regeneration (Circulation 2019, doi: 10.1161/CIRCULATIONAHA.118.034757, Circulation 2021, doi: 10.1161/CIRCULATIONAHA.120.051877 ) .

 The position requires the following:

-• The successful candidate will use mass spectrometry to investigate RNA and protein modifications linked to cysteine-derived sulfur and their effects on vascular aging and regeneration.
+- The successful candidate will use mass spectrometry to investigate protein modifications linked to cysteine-derived sulfur and their effects on redox balance during vascular aging.